Dilliwaali Girlfriend: Critical reception

-Bollywood Hungama's Rajiv Vijayakar found the blend of English, Hindi and unadulterated irreverence, a clever work by Kumaar and further stated "Here's where a different Arijit Singh, along with the seasoned Sunidhi Chauhan, keeps the track on a high keel".
+Bollywood Hungamas Rajiv Vijayakar found the blend of English, Hindi and unadulterated irreverence, a clever work by Kumaar and further stated "Here's where a different Arijit Singh, along with the seasoned Sunidhi Chauhan, keeps the track on a high keel".

-Mohar Basu from Koimoi criticise the lyrics by Kumaar and felt that Singh was "unceremoniously wasted" in this song and Chauhan's "unsurpassable energy" too fails in this one.
+Mohar Basu from Koimoi criticised the lyrics by Kumaar and felt that Singh was "unceremoniously wasted" in this song and Chauhan's "unsurpassable energy" too fails in this one.

 The song was included in "The Best Dance Moves of 2013", published by Koimoi.
 It was positioned at four in the list of "Best dance numbers of 2013", published by The Times of India on 29 July 2014.

 Live performance

-Arijit Singh performed the song live in his London debut concert at the Indigo Arena on 29 August 2014, as part of his "Tum Hi Ho UK tour".
+Arijit Singh performed the song live in his London debut concert at the Indigo Arena on 29 August 2014, as part of his "Tum Hi Ho UK Tour".
 Sunidhi Chauhan performed the song in her concert at Emirates Palace in August 2014.
 She also performed the song during her UK tour concert at Royal Albert Hall on 1 October 2013.

 Apart from the live performances by the artists at concerts, the song was used in many dancing platforms.
-Valerie Rockey and Ricky Ubeda performed the song on Season 11 of So You Think You Can Dance, choreographed by Nakul Dev Mahajan on 23 July 2014.
+Valerie Rockey and Ricky Ubeda performed the song on the eleventh season of So You Think You Can Dance, choreographed by Nakul Dev Mahajan on 23 July 2014.